simo333/file-explorer/README.md

 # File Explorer

-Dekstop application that works with files and directories.
+Desktop application that works with files and directories.
 It is a meager version of Windows Explorer.

 Implemented in Java and JavaFX.